 April 24, 2023

-A recent article published in Woodall’s Campground Magazine written by one of their frequent contributors, Peter Holland, discussed campground amenities and the 3 categories they typically fall under in regards to how campers pay for them.
+A recent article published in Woodall’s Campground Magazine written by one of their frequent contributors, Peter Holland, discussed campground amenities / RV Park extras and the 3 categories they typically fall under in regards to how campers pay for them.

 The 3 categories Peter mentions are: 1) Always Included In The Basic Fee, 2) Always Expected To Be Fee-Based and 3) The Gray Area.

-The first category includes amenities such as picnic tables, playgrounds, fire pits, restrooms, pools, basketball courts, etc. These are planned, basic amenities that no camper would ever expect to pay extra for.
+The first category includes RV Park extras such as picnic tables, playgrounds, fire pits, restrooms, pools, basketball courts, etc. These are planned, basic amenities that no camper would ever expect to pay extra for.

 The second category includes things like EV charging, propane tank refills, washer/dryers, food, store merchandise, events, use of campground vehicles etc. These are items that cost the campground money to provide with each use.
 Thus, it is expected by the camper that they will need to pay for that expense.